How to Manage Your Restaurant Labor Cost Percentage

 For those that are below average, dig into previous reports to see if this is a one-time rough patch or a pattern of underperformance.
 If it's the latter, work with the store owner and manager to get to the bottom of the problem and develop a plan to address whatever issues arise.

-For those that are above average, take the time to understand what they're doing right in their locations.
-Perhaps they have strategies and tactics that you can share with workers are other locations to better the company as a whole.
+For those that are above average, take the time to understand what they’re doing right in their locations.
+Perhaps they have strategies and tactics that you can share with workers in other locations to better the company as a whole.

 All that said, you might want to consider which consistent factors cause some locations to perform better or worse than others in your analysis.